pushkin-consortium/pushkin/docs/developers/testing.md

 If you're developing new tests or your changes are causing tests to fail, you may find it helpful to run your tests in [UI](https://playwright.dev/docs/test-ui-mode) or [debug](https://playwright.dev/docs/debug) mode by adding the `--ui` or `--debug` flags (respectively) to the `yarn test:e2e` command.

-Each site template's tests are run automatically via GitHub Actions as an additional layer of testing for contributions.
-The `/.github/workflows` directory contains a workflow file for each site template, e.g. `site-basic.yml`, which runs its end-to-end tests.
+End-to-end tests are run automatically via GitHub Actions as an additional layer of testing for contributions.
+The `/.github/workflows` directory contains a workflow file for each site template, e.g. `site-basic.yml`, which automatically runs end-to-end tests.

-If you're contributing to a site template, we encourage you to add add both Jest and end-to-end tests (if possible) to cover your contribution.
+If you're contributing to a site or experiment template, we encourage you to add add both Jest and end-to-end tests (if possible) to cover your contribution.

 ### For user site development

-Pushkin sites ship to users with all the end-to-end tests corresponding to that particular site template.
+Pushkin templates ship to users with all the end-to-end tests corresponding to that particular site or experiment type.
 We try to make the tests for each template general and robust enough to be helpful to Pushkin users.
 Users can utilize, extend, or ignore the tests as they see fit.

 To run end-to-end tests, first make sure your site is running (i.e. run `pushkin start`).
 Then, from the root of your site, run: